 - Test site: If your development site is public, send us the URL along with test credentials (if needed) to access your system and instructions describing how to use your system’s ORCID features.
 Provide additional documentation to verify what we would not be able to see from the user end, e.g. API version used, what data is stored by your system, etc.

-You can apply for member API credentials once your integration has been reviewed by the ORCID team or if you are using a service provider system that has a built in ORCID integration.
+You can apply for member API credentials once your integration has been reviewed by the ORCID team or if you are using an ORCID certified service provider system.

 You will need to fill in the form to register a client application.
 Below is a quick overview of the requested fields: